markusfleck/PARENT_GPU/README.md

     make check
     make install

+If you have problems downloading the regression tests, go with -DREGRESSIONTEST_DOWNLOAD=OFF and skip "make check".

 Last but not least, you need to set environment variables.
 On Ubuntu/Linux Mint/Debian and relatives, this is done by:

     export CPLUS_INCLUDE_PATH=~/programs/gromacs-2018.8/include:$CPLUS_INCLUDE_PATH